Meet De Alba Communications

 Victoria Sánchez De Alba

-Victoria Sánchez De Alba is a former national Emmy Award-winning journalist who launched De Alba Communications in San Francisco, California, in 2001.
-She is acknowledged nationally for her energy, creativity, passion, and persistence on best approaches for accessing regional, local, national and international media.
+Victoria Sánchez De Alba is a National News Emmy Award-winning former journalist-turned-Communications professional who launched De Alba Communications in San Francisco, California, in 2001.
+She channels her passion for social justice into specializing in Multicultural Public Relations, “Telling the stories that don’t get told.”
+As a Bay Area chapter founding member and Lifetime member of the National Association of Hispanic Journalists, Victoria is acknowledged nationally for her energy, creativity, passion, and persistence on best approaches for accessing regional, local, national and international media.

 Fluent in English and Spanish, Victoria has a professional background in television journalism and investigative reporting, with past positions that include the Center for Investigative Reporting, Inc., where she was part of a national an Emmy award-winning national news team; ABC/7 KGO-TV, San Francisco; and CBS KOVR TV-13, Sacramento.
 Victoria maintains strong relationships with English language and multicultural media across the U.S.

 After producing television news, Victoria transferred her journalism skills to Media Relations and Public Relations, working for a leading high-tech PR firm in San Francisco.
-She then went out on her own as an independent consultant, forming De Alba Communications.
+She then went out on her own as an entrepreneur, establishing De Alba Communications.

 Victoria is also dedicated to helping create a more socially responsible world.
 She grew up in the Salad Bowl Capital of the World – Salinas, California – where she worked summers in the agricultural fields with her family, harvesting produce and fruit.
 That experience has made her sensitive to issues faced by working families, such as health risks related to pesticides, healthcare access, the need to improve working conditions, and other social inequalities.